How Much Do Foster Parents Get Paid?

 Standard Placements

-Total allowances for most of our standard placements - including respite payments - is in excess of £400 per week, which would work out to be around £1,750 a month or £21,000 a year.
-We also gift every carer with an annual £200 gift for on-going carers at re-approval stage, and 14 nights short stay support.
+Total allowances for most of our standard placements - including respite payments - is in excess of £455 per week, which would work out to be around £1,970 a month or £23,600 a year.
+So, if you were to foster two children as part of a standard arrangement, you would receive over £47,300 per year.
+We provide an annual £200 gift for ongoing carers at the re-approval stage and 14-nights short stay support.

 Parent and Child Placements